 That said, there are a few frustrating things that might deter buyers.
 First of all, the half pans are stuck in place, making it difficult to clean and refill them.
 Also, some buyers have reported pans shipping half full.
 You can get around this by purchasing tubes, but not all of the Sakura Koi’s colors are sold in tubes.

-Still, these are good watercolor sets for beginners, especially if you can get a good deal.
+Still, these are among the best watercolor sets for beginners, especially if you can get a good deal.
 They also all come with a small water brush, making them solid travel sets as well.
 Check current pricing around the world at the links below.

 Best professional watercolor sets